 Once addicted to a substance, it is very difficult for an individual to stop using it.
 Thus, substance abuse continues in cycles of recovery and relapse.
-It’s a challenging journey, and 40 to 60 percent of the time, a person who truly wants to recover still find themselves in relapse.
+It’s a challenging journey, and 40 to 60 percent of the time, a person who truly wants to recover still finds themselves in relapse.

 Identifying methods to diminish the rate of substance abuse and relapse often requires scientists and clinicians to look beyond the substances and explore other relevant areas, such as stress and exercise.

 Stress is a risk factor in the development of addiction to drugs and alcohol abuse.
 It also makes an addict vulnerable to relapse.
 Stress is an inevitable part of life.
 It cannot be entirely avoided, so what steps can one take to reduce its negative impact on addiction recovery?
 How might we cope with stress?

 Dopamine is a feel-good neurotransmitter that helps control the brain’s reward and pleasure centers.
 When a person uses drugs, dopamine kicks in and creates a feeling of extreme pleasure.
 Such a feeling is a welcome break from stress, so perhaps the key to reducing drug use and relapse is to find a feel-good substitute, something that produces dopamine without the harmful effects of drugs.
 Something that can rewire us to seek out healthy activities rather than destructive chemicals.

 And thus, we turn to exercise, which can alter the brain's dopamine pathway.
 This pathway is linked to the rewarding and reinforcing properties of drugs.